National City, California: Climate

 National City's climate is characterized by warm, dry summers and mild winters, with most of the annual precipitation falling between December and March.
 The city has a mild climate year-round, with an average of 201 days above 72 °F and low rainfall (9–13 in annually).
 Frequently, particularly during the "May gray/June gloom" period, a thick "marine layer" of cloud cover will keep the air cool and damp within a few miles of the coast.

 On average, the warmest month is August.
 The highest recorded temperature was 108 °F in September 1988.
 On average, the coolest month is December.
 The lowest recorded temperature was 15 °F in April 2003.
 The maximum average precipitation occurs in February.

 Ecology

 Like most of Southern California and the San Diego County region, the majority of National City's current area was originally occupied by chaparral, a plant community made up mostly of drought-resistant shrubs.
 National City's broad city limits encompass the San Diego National Wildlife Refuge and the most northern area of the Sweetwater Marsh National Wildlife Refuge.
-The Sweetwater River runs from the Cuyamaca Mountains, through National City and Chula Vista via a flood control channel (natural route as opposed to a canal) and empties into the San Diego Bay.
+The Sweetwater River runs from the Cuyamaca Mountains, through National City and Chula Vista via a flood control channel (natural route as opposed to a canal) and empties into San Diego Bay.
 Most of west National City is flat with an average elevation of 72 ft, which made it historically desirable and well suited for the Spanish to graze their horses.
 The eastern areas of National City tend to have canyons and ridges with an existing wildlife.